MapWorkshops/CartoDB-Intro/README.md

 # CartoDB Intro
-Material of a CartoDB intro level course
+Material of a [Carto](https://carto.com/) intro level course, in Spanish.
+Master branch is a copy of the spanish branch, really.